TexteaInc/funix-doc/Reference.md

 funix -l hello.py
 ```

-and then see the web app at `http://localhost:80` in a browser window automatically poped.
+The web app runs at `http://localhost:80` in a browser window automatically popped.
 The arguments of the function are mapped to the input widgets of the web app.
 The return values of the function are displayed in the output widget.

 ## The Funix decorators
 The appearance and behavior of a web app can be customized using Funix decorators.
 For example, the code below changes the widget for an integer input from the default input box to a slider: